ktolembek/demo/readme.md

-# Inventory Management API
+# Modern Testing Workshop

-This repository contains the **Inventory Management API** built using Python and Flask, along with an extensive test suite to validate its functionality and robustness.
-Tests are implemented in both Python (using Pytest) and JavaScript (using Supertest.js or Playwright) for flexible and versatile validation.
+This repository contains end-to-end tests for the **Target React App** (React+Vite) and integration tests for the **Inventory Management API** (Python+Flask).
+Tests are implemented in both Python (using Pytest) and JavaScript (using Cypress, Playwright, Supertest.js) for exhaustive comparison.

 ---

 ## Features

-- **CRUD Operations**: Full support for Create, Read, Update, and Delete functionalities.
+- **E2E tests**: tests validate different interactive elements across multiple example pages
-- **Positive and Negative Test Cases**: Validates both success and error-handling scenarios.
+- **Positive and Negative API Test Cases**: Validates both success and error-handling scenarios.
 - **Parameterized Tests**: Ensures extensive coverage with varied data inputs.
 - **Setup and Teardown**: Automated preparation and cleanup for consistent test environments.
+- **Target React App**: a React application designed for modern testing workshops.
+- **API Server with CRUD Operations**: Full support for Create, Read, Update, and Delete functionalities.
 - **Docker Integration**: Easy-to-use containerized environments for testing.

 ---